 What is the effect of the so-called “Public Institution zoning moratorium”?

 The Public Institution (or “P” zone) moratorium applies for up to six months to any and all development and applications for development within that portion of the Public Institution zone referred to as the Mercer Island I-90 Right of Way.
 The moratorium provides time to the City to review and ultimately adopt amendments to the City’s existing zoning code to regulate and potentially mitigate, as appropriate, the use of the Mercer Island I-90 Right of Way for any purposes that may differ from the existing use as a public highway.
 The purpose of the moratorium is to bar any changes to that right of way while the City considers changes to its zoning code that would allow for other uses.

 Why are the enacted moratoria limited to only six months?

 State law (RCW 35A.63.220 and RCW 36.70A.390) limits moratoria to a maximum of six months, unless a work plan is developed for related studies providing for a longer period of up to one year.
 The moratoria may be renewed prior to the expiration of the initial six months.

 Why is the City holding a public hearing regarding the moratoria?

 State law (RCW 35A.63.220 and RCW 36.70A.390) requires the City to hold a public hearing within 60 days of adopting a moratorium.
-A public hearing has been scheduled for March 6, 2017 at 7:00 p.m. at Mercer Island City Hall to hear and consider the comments and testimony of those wishing to speak regarding the moratoria being adopted.
+A public hearing was held at the March 6, 2017, City Council meeting at City Hall to hear and consider the comments and testimony of those wishing to speak regarding the moratoria being adopted.